 Graduates of the program are eligible to take the national certifying examination of the American Registry of Radiologic Technologists (ARRT).
 The program's pass rate for this examination is very high; LCCC graduates have posted a 100 percent pass rate on the first attempt for more than a decade.

 The majority of students are able to find employment in the field prior to or soon after graduation.
-Employment is expected to grow "faster than normal" with an increase of 50,000 jobs by 2016 due to the aging population and increased demand for diagnostic imaging, according to the Bureau of Labor Statistics.
+Employment is expected to grow "faster than average" with an increase of almost 50,000 jobs by 2022 due to the aging population and increased demand for diagnostic imaging, according to the Bureau of Labor Statistics.

 Fully Equipped Laboratory

-The primary mission of the radiography program at Laramie County Community College is to provide a high quality education in medical radiography in order to produce certified and competent practitioners in a field with a high potential for advancement and leadership.
+The primary mission of the radiography program at Laramie County Community College is to transform students' lives through a high quality education in medical radiography that produces registered and competent radiographers positioned to advance and lead into the future.